PinIdea/shapeshift-cli/README.md

                          pair_to_exchange withdraw_address refund_address
                          amount_to_be_sent [wallet_cli]

-exchange cyrptocurrencies using command line interface with ShapeShift.io
+exchange cryptocurrencies using command line interface with ShapeShift.io

 positional arguments:
   pair_to_exchange   what coins are being exchanged in the form [input